Other Classes

 Credit: 1/2

-Skills and Communication II is a multi-level course for intermediate and advanced learners extending basic interpersonal communication skills and increasing cognitive academic language proficiency.
-Students will use English to achieve academically in all content area by obtaining, processing and constructing information in spoken and written form.
+English Language Development II is a multi-level course for intermediate and advanced learners extending basic interpersonal communication skills and increasing cognitive academic language proficiency.
+Students will use English to achieve academically in all content areas by obtaining, processing and constructing information in spoken and written form.
 Students will also use English in socially and culturally appropriate ways.

 Grade Placement: 9, 10, 11, 12